 - Winston Churchill was credited with the saying "The price of greatness is responsibility", which is close enough to the Spider-Man line to make one wonder if Stan Lee might not have come across that quote when creating Spider-Man.

-- Any weapons or combat sport class will drill into their students' heads that they have an obligation to use their skills and tools in a safe and responsible manner.
+- Any weapons or combat sports class will drill into their students' heads that they must use their skills and tools safely and responsibly.
 As noted in the Literature folder above, martial artists are trained from Day 1 to only use their powers in self-defense and defense of others, and the Eastern martial arts especially place great value on discipline and honorable actions.
 As with the example above, however, that's not to say that there aren't unfortunate instances of the Arrogant Kung-Fu Guy in real life.